SConsul/Global_Convolutional_Network/README.md

   The BR block iproves the segemetation near the boundaries of objects, where segmentation is less like a pure classification problem.
 It's design is inspired by that of ResNets and is basically a parallel brach of Conv+ReLu, folowed by another conv layer added to the input.

  ## Training
    A pretrained ResNet-50 is used and is later fine-tuned.
-This works as medical images have features that resemble that of other natural images eg. nucleus looks similar to a ball.
+The rationale being that while medical images are vastly different from natural images, the ResNet is a good feature extractor (eg. edges, blobs, etc.) It is further augmented by the fact that many components in a medical image have features that resemble that of natural images eg. nucleui looks similar to balls.

     Refer to http://ethereon.github.io/netscope/#/gist/db945b393d40bfa26006 for the ResNet50 Architecture and